XiaoshuLinx/XiaoshuLinx.github.io/_pages/cv.md

 Research experience
 ======
-* Sep 2022-to date: Mechanisms and development of internal attention in human brain
+* Sep 2022-to date: Neural Mechanisms of Internal Attention in the Human Brain
-  * Purpose： to achieve a deeper understanding of the underlying brain mechanisms of the two retro cues: retro-object-cue and retro-dimension-cue.
+  * Aim： To investigate the neural mechanisms underlying internal attention directed by different cue formats, including feature cues (color/orientation) and spatial cues (left/right).
+  * Contributions:
+-Designed and implemented cognitive tasks (Raven matrices, digit span, similarity judgment, etc.) and experimental paradigms targeting internal attention and working memory.
-  * Duties included: experimental design; MEG and behavioral data acquisition and data analysis.
+-Conducted MEG and behavioral data acquisition with human participants.
-  * Supervisor: Associate Professor Tiina Parviainen
+-Performed the full data analysis pipeline, including preprocessing, source-level analysis, and machine learning–based decoding, using Python.
+-Led manuscript preparation, writing and publication of research findings.

-* Sep 2020-Dec 2021: Working memory employed in Multiple Object Tracking (MOT)
+* Sep 2020-Dec 2021: Visual Working Memory in Multiple Object Tracking (MOT)
-  * Purpose： Proving that Storage of Visual-Spatial Representations was employed and can be separated in multiple objective tracking (MOT) tasks.
-  * Duties included:  Partly experimental design; Whole process of experimental programming (PsychoPy 3), EEG (BP), and behavioral data acquisition and data analysis (Analyzer & EEGLAB & Letswave 7).
-  * Supervisor: Professor Qiang Liu
+  * Aim： Investigated whether contralateral delay activity (CDA)—a neural marker of visual working memory—emerges during multiple object tracking.
+Demonstrated that CDA is present when tracking relies on working memory representations, but absent when tracking is supported primarily by attentional mechanisms.
+  * Contributions:
+-Designed and implemented behavioral and EEG experiments using PsychoPy3.
+-Collected and analyzed EEG (Brain Products) and behavioral data using Brain Vision Analyzer, EEGLAB.
+-Contributed to manuscript preparation and scientific writing.

 * Nov 2019-Sep 2020: Behavioral Oscillations in working memory
-  * Purpose： Testing if there are Behavioral oscillations in working memory and the specific Oscillate band.
-  * Duties included:  Partly experimental programming (PsychoPy 3); Whole process of Data acquisition; Preliminary data analysis (MATLAB).
-  * Supervisor: Professor Qiang Liu
+  * Aim： Examined whether behavioral performance in working memory exhibits rhythmic fluctuations and identified their dominant oscillatory frequencies.
+  * Contributions:
+-Developed experimental paradigms using PsychoPy 3 and managed the complete experimental and data acquisition pipeline.
+-Conducted initial data preprocessing and statistical analyses in MATLAB.

 Skills